Our Services

 Intestinal Atresia: This is when a part of the intestine is closed or missing, causing a blockage.

 In older children, vomiting bile might happen after a long period of vomiting when the stomach is empty.
-It is important to talk to a doctor if someone is vomiting bile, especially if they are a newborn, to find out the cause and get the right treatment.
+If you or your child is experiencing symptoms like vomiting bile, you can use Ubie's free AI-powered symptom checker to help assess your condition, but it is important to talk to a doctor, especially if they are a newborn, to find out the cause and get the right treatment.

 (References)